Mosotho888/Salon/README.md

 ## Script Overview

 # Functions
--**MAIN_MENU**: Lists all available services from the services table and manages invalid selections.
+- **MAIN_MENU**: Lists all available services from the services table and manages invalid selections.
--**PICK_A_SERVICE**: Manages service selection, collects customer contact information, and schedules the appointment.
+- **PICK_A_SERVICE**: Manages service selection, collects customer contact information, and schedules the appointment.

 ## Example Interaction